Wdboyes13/16os/readme.md

 > [!CAUTION]
 > This operating system is currently **only tested under QEMU emulation**.
 It has **NOT been verified on real physical hardware**.
-> **WE STRONGLY ADVISE AGAINST ATTEMPTING TO RUN THIS SOFTWARE ON REAL HARDWARE.** Doing so may result in:
+> **I STRONGLY ADVISE AGAINST ATTEMPTING TO RUN THIS SOFTWARE ON REAL HARDWARE.** Doing so may result in:
 > - System instability or crashes
 > - Permanent data loss
 > - Hardware damage or failure